 Added in Season 6 and only available to owners of the Annual Pass, Gambit Prime is a unique single-round version of Gambit with numerous changes:

 - Players can earn special armor pieces from the Reckoning activity that gives them points towards special perks for Gambit Prime.
 Perks are split into four combat roles: Reaper (green, focusing on clearing waves of enemies and defeating powerful enemies), Invader (red, focusing on invading enemy teams), Collector (white, focusing on gathering motes and sending Blockers), and Sentry (yellow, focusing on defending against both Blockers and Invaders).

 - The number of banked motes that are required to summon a Primeval is increased from 75 to 100, and can be drained over time in two ways: when multiple Blockers are near the Bank, and when invaders with a certain Invader perk are standing near the Bank.

 - The Primeval can only be damaged for a short time after all three Envoys are defeated.
 The third Envoy spawns after the other two is defeated and leaves a Well of Light once defeated (granting temporary buffs to those standing in it).
 After a short time, the Primeval is shielded and more Envoys spawn.

 Gambit + Gambit Prime

-- Cathedral of Scars (Cabal, Scorn, Vex) - The Vestian Web (The Dreaming City).
+- Cathedral of Scars (The Dreaming City, The Vestian Web) - Enemies are either Cabal, Scorn, or Vex.
 Added on September 4, 2018.